tsgates/arch-wiki-markdown/wiki/Pro_Audio.md

 need to edit files like /etc/security/limits.conf for realtime access.
-However, if you must change the settings, see /etc/security/limits.d/99-audio.conf and /lib/udev/rules.d/40-hpet-permissions.rules (these files are provided by jack or jack2).
-Additionaly, you may want to increase the highest requested RTC interrupt frequency (default is 64 Hz) by adding to /etc/rc.local something like this:
+However, if you must change the settings, see /etc/security/limits.d/99-audio.conf and /usr/lib/udev/rules.d/40-hpet-permissions.rules (these files are provided by jack or jack2).
+Additionaly, you may want to increase the highest requested RTC interrupt frequency (default is 64 Hz) by running the following at boot:

     echo 2048 > /sys/class/rtc/rtc0/max_user_freq
     echo 2048 > /proc/sys/dev/hpet/max-user-freq